CO-Gas Safety collects data of unintentional deaths and injuries from CO produced by the combustion of any and ALL fuels.

 - Tries to check every death with the Coroner concerned and most now help.

-- Publishes the names of the dead on the Internet for anyone to check.
+- Publishes the names of the dead on this website for anyone to check.
+Please see List of the Named Deaths.

 - Is the only data to have been validated twice by a statistician, Dr Craggs.
 Dr Craggs undertook a further inspection of our data in 2016.
 This makes it the third inspection and validation in 6 years.

-- Has had over 22 years of input from a victim based organisation that simply seeks the truth.
+- Has had input from a victim-based organisation from our launch on 25.01.1995 that simply seeks the truth.

 - Has a form on our website for the Coroner to fill up after the inquest and which we encourage them to look at before the inquest in order to think about what evidence they need to call at the inquest (e.g. was there a CO alarm and was it to EN 50291, was it in date and did it work?).